1990 Japanese Grand Prix: Race report

 Ayrton Senna qualified on pole but was unhappy with the dirty side of the track it was situated on, arguing that pole should always be on the racing line.
 He and Gerhard Berger then went to the Japanese stewards to request a change of position of pole to the cleaner left side of the track.
-The stewards initially agreed but an injunction by FISA president Jean Marie Balestre later that night rejected the decision and the original pole position remained on the dirtier right side of the track.
+The stewards initially agreed but a last minute injunction by FISA president Jean Marie Balestre rejected the decision and the original pole position remained on the dirtier right side of the track.
 In addition, the FIA had warned that crossing the yellow line of the pit exit on the right to better position oneself at the first corner would not be permitted, further infuriating Senna.
 At the start, Prost took the lead but Senna attempted to take the inside line into the first corner.
 The two drivers made contact, sending both off the track and into instant retirement.
 The crash meant that Senna had clinched the Drivers' Championship for a second time, as with one race left in the season, Prost could not overtake his points tally.
 Benetton-Ford's dominance of the podium prevented Ferrari from scoring enough points to stop McLaren clinching its sixth constructors' title.
 After the collision, the race proceeded with Gerhard Berger's McLaren MP4/5B leading and Nigel Mansell's Ferrari 641 second.
 On lap 2, Berger spun off at the first corner on sand thrown onto the track by the Senna/Prost collision, leaving Mansell to lead the race from the two Benettons of Nelson Piquet and Roberto Moreno.
 Anticipating that Benetton would follow their usual strategy of not making a pit stop, Mansell built up a gap until he pitted for tyres at the end of lap 26.
 After a quick stop, he left his box with heavy wheelspin, and a driveshaft failed.
 The Ferrari pulled over at the end of the pit lane and retired.
 Piquet inherited the lead and retained it until the chequered flag, with his teammate Moreno following closely, achieving Benetton's first one-two finish.
 Aguri Suzuki also drove a non-stop race, finishing third, the first Japanese driver to do so.
 The two Williams FW13B-Renaults of Riccardo Patrese and Thierry Boutsen finished fourth and fifth, while Satoru Nakajima finished sixth in a Tyrrell 019, the second Japanese driver in the points.
 Both Suzuki and Moreno achieved their only career podiums in Formula One.